As a personal trainer with over ten years of experience, I’ve heard some of my clients complain about bloating after taking pre-workouts.

 Lukewarm water relieves gastrointestinal membranes while also hastening digestive responses.

-It helps with bloating because it streamlines food digestion and absorption, which relieves digestive issues and eliminates the bloated feeling .
+Drinking lukewarm water helps with bloating by streamlining food digestion and absorption, which relieves digestive issues and eliminates the bloated feeling, as per Healthline studies .

-Most of these side effects of pre-workout are modest and temporary, and they may be prevented by choosing the proper pre-workout supplement and taking fewer doses.
+Maintaining proper hydration levels is crucial to minimize bloating, as dehydration can lead to water retention.
+Additionally, most side effects of pre-workout supplements are modest and temporary and can be prevented by choosing a proper supplement and taking fewer doses.

 Why Does My Stomach Get Bloated After Workout?